Open Indie

 The ensuing discussion on HN thoroughly reaffirms Neil’s take.

-Most modern applications, and practically all closed-source ones, are not intrinsically incentivized to give their users full autonomy.
-The app will decide for you what you want.
-If the app can control UX outcomes rather than merely facilitating them, the app controls the user and not the other way around.
-The app will optimize for the outcome of highest revenue.
+If the app can control UX outcomes rather than merely facilitating them, the app dictates the user and not the other way around.
+Such apps will optimize for the outcome of maximum profit.

 More control over the user means more money.
 A predictable and suggestible user is a lot easier to monetize than an unpredictable and self-directed one.